tracespace/viewer/README.md

 ## motivation

 Because you should always check your design files for problems!
 Existing Gerber viewers are good, but tend not to give you a full picture of what your board will look like, meaning you can miss important details (shout out to [OSH Park](https://oshpark.com) for super cool renders by default).
 Gerber files (i.e. your PCB manufacturing files) are vector image files, so it makes sense to convert them into a web-friendly vector format.
-And an offline-enabled web-app means you don't have to worry about downloading or updating any software, and you'll still always have your the viewer available.
+And an offline-enabled web-app means you don't have to worry about downloading or updating any software, and you'll still always have the viewer available.

 ## issues